michaeljohnbarr/zebrabowl/README.md

 ZebraBowl
 ==========

-Zebra Bowl is a cool bowling scorecard!
+Zebra Bowl is a cool bowling application, much like the scoring applications you see at your local bowling alley.
+I created Zebra Bowl as part of a developer test for a technology company, and have continued to iterate on the application so prospective employers and clients can evaluate my coding abilities.

+Feel free to puruse the source code, as well as check out the [documentation](http://zebrabowl.readthedocs.org).

 Documentation